 - 2.4 The existing clinic buildings are located on the summit of a gentle hill, from which the land slopes down in most directions, except to the north west, where a ridge of higher ground runs towards the recent development built on the site of Garlands Hospital.
 The highest part of the site is approximately 55m AOD and the lowest part approximately 40m AOD, giving an overall range of approximately 15m across the site.
-The lowest part of the site adjoins the western boundary of the site. - 2.5 A full topographical survey has been undertaken and plotted on a separate drawing see Atlantic Geomatics drawing no. 2371/P/01.
+The lowest part of the site adjoins the western boundary of the site. - 2.5 A full topographical survey has been undertaken.